 - After Major Weight Loss: Dramatic weight loss – whether from rigorous dieting and exercise or from bariatric surgery – can leave excess skin surrounding the breasts as well as a breast volume that is now out of proportion with your new, slimmer figure.

 - Absence of the Breast: Choosing to undergo breast reconstruction after a mastectomy due to cancer or other condition is an especially personal and important decision.
 Dr. Zemmel will use his expertise to help you recreate a breast that looks and feels natural.
-Breast reconstruction can be performed with an implant or with your body’s own tissue, depending upon your goals and unique needs.
+Breast reconstruction can be performed with an implant or with your body’s own tissue (also known as fat transfer), depending upon your goals and unique needs.

 Breast Implant-Related Problems